 - a.
 The establishment of broadcast and transmission towers and facilities within the Lasqueti Island Planning Area is not supported without consultation and accommodation of community interests by the appropriate government, through a rezoning process of lands in question. - b.
-Communication companies should continue the practice of placing telephone wires underground or at grade and should follow the same practice for electrical wires in the event that electrical service is extended to Island properties.
+Communication companies should continue\undertake the practice of placing telephone wires underground or at grade and should follow the same practice the same practice should be followed for electrical wires in the event that electrical service is extended to Island properties.